-- Percentage of people who have access within a 1/4 mile to the bikeway network - Percentage of public streets with sidewalks on at least one side - Percentage of public streets with bikeway network - Percentage of population with access within 1/4 mile to a bus stop for fixed route transit - Number of non-motorized fatalities and serious injuries on public roads these items will be tracked for the entire City of Lawrence and also for the Environmental Justice (EJ) Zones of Lawrence established by the MPO
+- Percentage of people who have access within a 1⁄4 mile to the bikeway network\ - Percentage of public streets with sidewalks on at least one side\ - Percentage of public streets with bikeway network\ - Percentage of population with access within 1⁄4 mile to a bus stop for fixed route transit\ - Number of non-motorized fatalities and serious injuries on public roads

+\these items will be tracked for the entire City of Lawrence and also for the Environmental Justice (EJ) Zones of Lawrence established by the MPO

-COMPLETE STREETS CH FCKLIST
+COMPLETE STREETS CH ECKLIST

-PROJECT NAME LUKLIJI
+PROJECT NAME

 LOCATION

-PROJECT INFORMAT
+PROJECT INFORMAT TION

+Explanati ion 10万米等日本工艺会工程的主义社会工作

-Classification Explanation on
+Classification 14.00

-Speed limit
+Speed limit AADT

-AADT

 Right-of-way width

 Safe Route to School

 Bus/Transit route

 On planned bikeway network

 Existing bicycle accomodations

 Existing sidewalk

-Checklist Consideration Yes No Explanation
+Checklist Consideration 对自己的特别的 Yes No Explanation

 Park/Recreation area

-School
+School University

-Does the project provide a main route to a University
+Does the project provide a main route to a Shopping/Commercial area

 significant destination?
-Shopping/Commercial area

-significant destination: Employment center
+Employment center

 Community facility

 Other:

-Does the project provide access across a natural of or man-made barrier?
+Does the project provide access across a natural or human-made barrier?

-Are there nearby parallel routes that provide a sin nilar level of convenience and connectivity? •
+Are there nearby parallel routes that provide a sir milar level of convenience and connectivity?

-Is there a high amount of bicycle and
+Pedestrian and bicycle demand Is there a high amount of bicycle and pedstrian traffic along route

-pedstrian traffic along route Is there a high amount of bicycle and
+Is there a high amount of bicycle and pedstrian crossings

-Pedestrian and bicycle demand pedstrian crossings

 Is there a history of bicycle or pedestrian crashes (last 3 yrs)

-CONSTRAINTS
+CONSTRAINTS 14/100 A

-Are there constraints to consider in reviewing this project for possible inclusion of Complete S Streets elem ents?
+Are there constraints to consider in reviewing this Constraint Type s project for possible inclusion of Complete S N. ORIGINAL PROPERTY AND ADDRESS OF THE PARTY and representative and a supplementary and a s In 1 12 1 12 1

-Constraint Type Yes No Explanation and Date of Comment
+Right-of-Way Yes No Explanation and Date of Comment

-Right-of-Way

 Utilities

 Environmental

-Funding Maintenance 1
+Funding 949 T.

+Maintenance 12 12 12 12 12 12 12 12 12 12 12 12 12 1 -12"

-Other Existing Condition
+Other Existing Condition Other:

-Other:

-other.

-COMPLETE STREETS ELEME
+ouer.
+COMPLETE STREETS ELEME NT DEVI E\A/

+For each of the costions below indicate whether a of the element to be used as well as the

-For each of the sections below, indicate whether a the element is not being included. a Complete Streets Element is/is not include ed.
-Provide a an explanatio n of the element to be used or rationale why
+For each of the sections below, indicate whether the element is not being included. a Complete Streets Element Is/Is not include ea, Provide a an explanatio n or the element to be used or rationale why

-Complete Streets Element Traffic Calming Checklist Consideration Included Not Included Explanation and Date of Comment
+Complete Streets Element Checklist Consideration Included Not Included Explanation and Date of Comment

+Traffic Calming TANCIALOCU

-Does the roadway design consider elements to Narrower driving lanes 1 1
+Does the roadway design consider elements to Narrower driving lanes

 improve safety for pedestrians, bicyclists, and Lane reduction

 motorists?
 Other:

-Pedestrian and Bicycle Facilities: other.
+Pedestrian and Bicycle Facilities: D-1-1-1-1

-Reduce pedestrian crossing distance at Pedestrian island
+Reduce pedestrian crossing distance at intersections where high motor vehicle counts an Pedestrian island d Curb bump-outs

-intersections where high motor vehicle counts and high pedestrian counts are expected.
+high pedestrian counts are expected.
+Other:

 Does it provide appropriate pedestrian accommodations?

-Other:

 Sidewalks

 Crosswalks

 Mid-block crosswalks

 Buffers between roadway and sidewalks

 Lighting

-If the a shift in the second sec 1 1

 Street furniture

 Other:

-Other: Bike lane

-Other: Bike lane Buffered bike lane
+Bike lane Buffered bike lane

-Other: Bike lane Buffered bike lane Protected bike lane
+Protected bike lane

+Door it provide appropriate and the control of the Shared use path

 Does it provide appropriate accommodations in accordance with bikeway plan?
-Other: Bike lane Buffered bike lane
+Bike boulevard

+accordance with bikeway plant Rike sharrow